chayangirdhar/Text-Data-Analysis/README.md

 ## Workflow

-1. Using BeautifulSoup for extracting data from any text article website, ignoring the header and footer of the site, and only extracting the text data of that article and saving it as a text file to system.
+1. Using BeautifulSoup for extracting data from any text article website, ignoring the header and footer of the site, and only extracting the text data of that article and saving it as a [Text file](Text-Data-Analysis/output/output_content.txt) to system.

 2. Using the saved text file of the article and implementing data cleaning on it by converting it to an array of words using the NLTK library, removing stop words , punctuation, etc.

 3. Performing text analysis on the clean data as [Calculation References](https://github.com/chayangirdhar/Text-Data-Analysis-/edit/main/README.md#calculation-references).

-4. Saving output to a saperate Text file.
+4. Saving output to a saperate [Text file](Text-Data-Analysis/output/analysis_output.txt).

 ## Calculation References